mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 # Research Interests

 My research is primarily focused on **Natural Language Processing**, particularly in the area of **Dialogue** and **Structured Prediction**.
-As AI challenges become more complex, I'm keen on developing modularized AI systems tailored for future large-scale projects that demand increasing *reasoning, collaboration, and adaptability* with humans, machines, and the world.
+As AI challenges become more complex, I'm keen on developing modularized AI systems tailored for future large-scale projects that demand Human-AI Teaming, which requires complex *reasoning, collaboration, and adaptation*.

 - **Modularized NLP.** To decompose and integrate submodules~(e.g., structured knowledge, mixture of experts, multi-modalities) into controllable AI systems, my research spans symbolic language representations, neuro-symbolic interfaces, which have been applied to deep linguistic structured prediction from sentence to dialogue~([Dissertation'22](https://www.proquest.com/docview/2777357718?pq-origsite=gscholar&fromopenview=true), [CoNLL'19](https://aclanthology.org/K19-2013/),